adi105/WebHelperRocket/README.md

 * `riddle` can be used to obtain a riddle.
 * `ping` can be used to get an annoying output.
 * `echo <term` echoes the given term.
+* `ip` returns the current IP address of the user.
 ___
 (c) Copyright 2019 Adrian Bernat<br>
 Email: abernat@pdx.edu